aleksbal/aleksbal.github.io/index.md

 Experienced Senior Software Engineer with a strong focus on Java ecosystem, cloud technologies, service-oriented architectures, microservices, API design, and IT security.

 ## Services Offered
+- Microservices design and implementation
-- Platform architecture and data integration components (microservices)
+- Platform architecture and data integration components
 - Data integration strategy and implementation
-- Microservices design and development
 - Microservices performance monitoring and tuning
 - Machine learning operations platform design and implementation
-- Aeronautical information systems design and development
+- Aeronautical information systems - design and development

 ## Work Experience
 - Java Senior Software Engineer (permanent and freelancer) at BKA (Bundeskriminalamt) in Germany - 03/2022 to Present